NNEDV Calls on Congress to Support Survivors, Invest in Services

 February 12, 2018

-Today the President released his FY19 budget.
+Washington, DC – Today, the President released his fiscal year 2019 (FY19) budget.
 While ostensibly maintaining funding levels to victim service providers, the budget cuts into funds from the non-taxpayer Victims of Crime Act (VOCA) to pay for the Violence Against Women Act (VAWA) and other unrelated programs at the U.S. Department of Justice.
 The budget also permanently rescinds over $2 billion from the fund’s reserve.

 While there are modest and needed increases to VAWA programs in the FY19 budget proposal, it calls for all VAWA programs to be funded by cutting VOCA.